exciteabletom/mazesolver/README.md

 # Shitty maze solver

-Doesn't work on big mazes and if rife with garbage.
+Doesn't work on big mazes and is full of garbage.

 Also it's slow as hell.